Mohawk people

-Given increased activism for land claims, a rise in tribal revenues due to establishment of gaming on certain reserves or reservations, competing leadership, traditional government jurisdiction, issues of taxation, and the Canadian Indian Act, Mohawk communities have been dealing with considerable internal conflict since the late 20th century.

-Language

-The Mohawk language, or its native name, Kanyen'kéha, is a Northern Iroquoian language.
-Like many Indigenous languages of the Americas, Mohawk is a polysynthetic language.
-Written in the Roman alphabet, its orthography was standardized in 1993 at the Mohawk Language Standardization Conference.

-Name
+Today, Mohawk people inhabit communities in northern New York State and southeastern Canada, primarily around Lake Ontario and the St. Lawrence River.

+Modern Mohawk communities include Akwesasne, Tyendinaga, Kahnawà:ke, Kanesatake, Wahta, and Six Nations of the Grand River, as well as numerous urban areas.

+Etymology

-In the Mohawk language, the Mohawk people call themselves the Kanienʼkehá꞉ka ("people of the flint").
+In the Mohawk language, the Mohawk people call themselves the Kanienʼkehá꞉ka ("People of the Flint Place") from Kanien꞉ke.
 The Mohawk became wealthy traders as other nations in their confederacy needed their flint for tool making.

-Their Algonquian-speaking neighbors (and competitors), the people of Muh-heck Haeek Ing ("food area place"), the Mohicans, referred to the people of Ka-nee-en Ka as Maw Unk Lin, meaning "bear people".
+The Algonquian-speaking Mohicans, neighbors and competitors of the Mohawk, referred to the people of Kanièn꞉ke as Maw Unk Lin, meaning "bear people".
 The Dutch heard and wrote this term as Mohawk, and also referred to the Kanienʼkehá꞉ka as Egil or Maqua.
 The French colonists adapted these latter terms as Aignier and Maqui, respectively.
 They also referred to the people by the generic Iroquois, a French derivation of the Algonquian term for the Five Nations, meaning "Big Snakes".
-The Algonquians and Iroquois were traditional competitors and enemies.